sonpalparmar/8-week-sql-challenges/01_Week_/question-03.md

 ## Walkthrough

-Let's start by asking a simpler question.
+Let's start by asking a simpler question..

 What was the first item from the menu purchased by customer `B`?